miniconnect/holodb/README.md

 No storage costs.
 No migrations.
-Start from zero and immediately work with realistic, arbitrarily large, fully queryable data.
+Start from zero and immediately work with realistic, arbitrarily large, fully queryable datasets.
 Simply describe your data as a declarative configuration, and it's there in a flash.